DJ Aligator

 Ali Asghar Movasat (علیاصغر مواسات), better known by his stage name DJ Aligator, is an Iranian-Danish producer and DJ.

 Musical career

 He enjoyed worldwide success with the single "The Whistle Song" from his 2000 debut album Payback Time.
 It peaked at number 5 in the United Kingdom in January 2002, and subsequently, he performed it on BBC Television's Top of the Pops.
 The song was a four times platinum selling success in Denmark (200,000 units) in 2000, peaking at number-one on both the singles and dance chart, before its international release in 2002.

-"Lollipop" was written by Aliasghar Movasat and Calvin Allan, and "The Whistle Song" was written by Aliasghar Moavasat, Al Agami and Holger Lagerfeldt.
+In 2022, DJ Aligator was featured on Steve Aoki's track "The Whistle" along with Timmy Trumpet.
+The song appeared on Aoki's seventh studio album Hiroquest: Genesis.